 WWL is the second major wrestling promotion based in the island of Puerto Rico.
-While WWC, the first, is strict with it’s old-school mentality, WWL is much more of a modern style with the wrestlers being much more physical and creative in the ring.
-Its also filmed in full on 1080HD which is in fact a major deal when you consider that the supposed top promotion WWC still insists on recording onto Betamax tapes.
+While WWC, the first, is strict with its old-school mentality, WWL is much more of a modern style with the wrestlers being much more physical and creative in the ring.
+Its also filmed in full on 1080HD which is, in fact, a major deal when you consider that the supposed top promotion WWC still insists on recording onto Betamax tapes.

 It’s a good week to ease into watching WWL as they’re coming off their latest TV Taping.
 This show begins to show what happened at said taping entitled “Juegos Mentales” (Mind Games).